nycdsa/tech-action-working-group/src/_posts/2017-11-03-socialists-on-damore.md

 title: SOCIALISTS ON DAMORE
 category: materials
 ---
-Reminder that our next meeting, **Socialists on Damore: Discrimination, Labor Rights and Bullshit Biology**, will be held Monday, November 13th from 7-8:45pm.
-We will meet in the usual location, 114 W. 26th, 9th floor, followed by some drinks at Black Door across the street.
+**Socialists on Damore: Discrimination, Labor Rights, and Bullshit Biology**

-The meeting will revolve around a group discussion about the many issues surrounding the case of James Damore, the Google engineer who was fired after internally publishing an anti-diversity memo. **We're not discussing the memo or Damore himself**, per se -- that's been covered everywhere already -- **but the political questions surrounding them.**
+This meeting was cengtered on a group discussion about the many issues surrounding the case of James Damore, the Google engineer who was fired after internally publishing an anti-diversity memo.

-In this meeting we’ll have a few participants speaking first before opening the discussion to the whole group.
-As in previous meetings, we have also prepared some discussion questions, but for time reasons we won't try to cover all of them.
+**We're did not discuss the ideas put forth in the memo or Damore himself**, per se -- that's been covered elsewhere -- **but rather the political questions surrounding them.** We asked a few participants with first-person experience facing workplace descrimination to speak first before opening the discussion to the group.

-As background to the discussion, we recommend the following short readings:
+Readings:

 1. [Why Can’t Silicon Valley Solve Its Diversity Problem?](https://www.newyorker.com/business/currency/why-cant-silicon-valley-solve-its-diversity-problem), The New Yorker.
 The tech industry has pervasive issues with hiring—and retaining—women, black, and Latino employees.
 Now a bevy of startups hopes to expand the recruiting process.